zilishen/documentation/CONTRIBUTING.md

 # Contributing guidelines

-The following is a set of guidelines for contributing to this project.
+The following is a set of guidelines for community contributions to this project.
 We really appreciate your desire to contribute!

+If you are an F5/NGINX employee, see the following guidance [For F5/NGINX Employees](./F5-NGINX-team-notes.md).

 ## Table of contents